Master of Business Administration Curriculum

 • Assess global economic trends, international financial links, and key drivers of international trade and competition, and describe and analyze international differences in business environments.

 • Recognize and evaluate innovative business models.
-Understand and describe the paths for a successful start-up to evolve into a technology leader.
+Describe the paths for a successful start-up to evolve into a technology leader.

 • Write clear, well-documented, and effective memoranda and reports.
 Prepare and deliver professional-quality presentations.